-ATS publishes clinical practice guideline on ILD in infancyAugust 1st, 2013 in Diseases, Conditions, Syndromes /
+ATS publishes clinical practice guideline on ILD in infancyAugust 1, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 The American Thoracic Society has released new clinical practice guidelines on the classification, evaluation and management of childhood interstitial lung disease (chILD) in infants.
 Childhood ILD includes a diverse group of rare lung diseases found in infants, children and teens that involve the interstitial tissues of the lung, which surround the air sacs (alveoli) in the lung and airways (breathing tubes).
 It is not known how many children have these disorders.
 Some types of chILD are caused by other diseases, while the cause is unclear in others, and prognosis varies by disease type.